Entrance: Via Ludovisi 48

 Bruno Pellegrino (Writing)

 Bruno Pellegrino (1988) is the author of three books published by Éditions Zoé: Comme Atlas (2015), Là-bas, août est un mois d’automne (2018), winner of the Prix Alice Rivaz, the Prix Écritures & Spiritualités and the Prix François Mauriac of the French Academy, and Dans la ville provisoire (2021).
-A member of the literary collective AJAR, in Rome, he will focus on his next novel that tells the story of a pianist between Switzerland, Italy and the United States.
+He is a member of the literary collective AJAR.
+In Rome he will focus on his next novel about a pianist living between Switzerland, Italy and the United States.

 Ari Ray (Political Science)